jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 Summary statistics comparing mapping to a super-reference and single reference genome can be seen in `06-additional_data_files` under Data R30.

-> The reference genome files are not provided here due to the large size
+> :warning: The reference genome files are not provided here due to the large size

 ---